Knots Made SimpleApril 7, 2020

 Top Tips For Beginner Stand Up Paddleboarders

 A key component to learning any sport is muscle memory, this comes through practice and repetition.
-Over the weeks I will be going over some techniques for you to try at home and some suggestions on moves to practice and exercises for you to look into.
+Over the weeks we will be going over some techniques for you to try at home and some suggestions on moves to practice and exercises for you to look into.

 - Leash - Whether you have opted for coiled or straight, around your ankle or knee, always make sure you have your leash on before heading on to the water.

-- Carrying the board - In the centre of most boards you will either have a handle or an indent for your fingers.
+- Carrying the board - In the centre of most paddle boards you will either have a handle or an indent for your fingers.
 Be aware of where the wind is coming from, even in a light breeze it will cause your board to swing around.
 It's easier to carry your board if you try to stay upwind of it.

-- Getting on - Always start by kneeling in the centre of your board, right over the handle with the paddle across the board for added stability.
+- Getting on - Always start by kneeling in the centre of your paddle board, right over the handle with the paddle across the board for added stability.

 - Paddling on your knees - You should find it easier if you hold the paddle much lower on the shaft.
 Try to keep a similar grip to how you would normally hold it and paddle in the same way.